Geoffrey Palmer (New Zealand politician): Constitutional reform campaign

 In September 2016, Palmer and legal academic Andrew Butler published A Constitution for Aotearoa New Zealand.
-In this book the pair outlined their arguments for New Zealand to adopt a written Constitution, and also drafted out what this would look like.
+In this book the pair outlined their arguments for New Zealand to adopt a codified constitution, and also drafted out what this would look like.
 They then invited public submissions on the subject online and spent a year promoting the book and their campaign.
-The pair released a second book in 2018, Towards Democratic Renewal, that amends some of their proposal in the previous text and further argues their cause for a written Constitution, taking on board the response of the public.
+The pair released a second book in 2018, Towards Democratic Renewal, that amends some of their proposal in the previous text and further argues their cause for a codified constitution, taking on board the response of the public.
 This campaign is ongoing.

 In January 2025, Palmer proposed 12 parliamentary reforms including raising the number of legislators, increasing the number of Parliament's sitting hours, extending the parliamentary term from three to four years, reforming the select committee system, introducing compulsory voting for general elections, lowering the voting age to 16 years, civics education in schools, appointing the Speaker of the New Zealand House of Representatives by secret ballot, reforming the Official Information Act 1982, limiting the amount that individuals can donate to political parties, creating a public register for lobbyists, and amending the Public Service Act 2020 to require public servants to provide "full and frank" advice on legislative proposals and to make that advice public.

+In 2025, Palmer appeared at select committee and submitted against the proposed Treaty Principles Bill.
+He has been a harsh critic of the bill for its "eccentric" anachronistic interpretation of the Treaty of Waitangi, but also for the discourse around it: he said "little light has been cast so far on the real threat it poses to New Zealand’s democracy and society".